thealphadollar/Nephos/docs/How-it-works?.md

 As soon as a new channel is added in Nephos, a directory for the channel is created in the `recordings` subdirectory of Nephos folder.
 This directory is used to store jobs concerning the channel.

 When a job is launched, it checks the status of the associated channel.
-If the channel is "up", the job executes.
+If the channel is "up" (was online at the time of last test), the job executes.
 Once the recording has started, the data received is stored in a file named `[JOB_NAME][DATE-TIME].ts` in the channel's folder.

 The entry in sharing entities is used by the uploader to add them to the share list of the file during upload.